-It seems like a banality, but this entails the implementation of all the skills of the roaster to allow all of us to always drink an almost “perfect” cup.
+It sounds trivial when said like that, but this involves putting all the roaster’s skills into action to enable all of us to always drink a near “perfect” cup.

-The beans are the seeds of the cherries that grow on the coffee plant, which grows only in the tropical belt, as it suffers from both cold and excessive heat, and also requires constant temperatures throughout the year.
+The beans are the seeds of the cherries that grow on the coffee plant, which grows only in the tropical belt because it suffers from both cold and excessive heat, and also needs constant temperatures throughout the year.

-Just like any other fruit they undergo all climate change.
+Exactly like any other fruit they all undergo climate change.

-In fact, if a year it rains more and the soil is always very humid, the cherry, and therefore the grains, will have certain characteristics; if one year is very dry, they will have others; if a year is colder or warmer, the grains will be different from the previous year; and finally, if the plant gets sick, the harvest will certainly be lower in quantity and quality.
+In fact, if it rains more in one year and the soil is always very wet, the cherry, and therefore the grains, will have certain characteristics; if, on the other hand, a year is very dry, they will have others; if a year is colder or hotter, the grains will be different from the previous year; and finally, if the plant gets sick, the harvest will definitely be lower in quantity and quality.

 So coffee is not a constant product over time.

-At this point the skills of the roaster come into play, who must first be able to carefully select each coffee and then to work it best to extract every positive note, and finally to recognize the defects in order to modify the blend and "fix" the taste.
+This is where the skills of the roaster come into play, who must first be able to carefully select each coffee and then to process it as best he can to extract every positive note, and finally to recognize flaws in order to modify the blend and “adjust” the taste.

 In fact, the first skill of a roaster, in our case Paolo, Ernani’s head roaster, is to know how to select raw coffees.

-Paolo periodically requests green coffee samples from raw food suppliers, who send us dozens and dozens of different types of coffee, to be tested in order to recognize their strengths and weaknesses, categorize them and select only the best and most suitable for our blends.
+Paul periodically requests green coffee samples from raw coffee suppliers, who send us dozens and dozens of different types of coffees to test in order to recognize their merits and flaws, categorize them, and select only the best and most suitable for our blends.

-From this it is clear that we do not always offer you, year after year, the exact same coffee, the same blend, the same single origin, but we continuously research the raw material to always maintain the best possible quality.
+From this you can understand that we do not always offer you, year after year, the exact same coffee, the same blend, the same single-origin, but we operate a continuous research of the raw material to always maintain the best possible quality.

-This speech is simpler for single-origin Arabica, as if the following year that coffee no longer satisfies us in terms of quality and taste, we will simply offer you a different coffee, from another plantation.
+This argument is easier for single-origin arabica, in that if the next year that coffee no longer satisfies us in terms of quality and taste, we will simply offer you a different coffee from a different plantation.

-In fact, the blends are obtained by combining several coffees in different percentages, forming a very precise recipe.
-Most of the time, the coffees come from different plantations, states and continents, which give different characteristics in the cup, well balanced between acidity, sweetness, bitterness, cream, body and aromatic notes.
+In fact, blends are made by combining several coffees in different percentages, forming a specific recipe.
+Coffees most often come from different plantations, states and continents, which give different characteristics in the cup, well weighted between acidity, sweetness, bitterness, creaminess, full-bodiedness and aromatic notes.

-If a coffee present in the blend no longer gives the expected results, it must be replaced with one that has similar organoleptic characteristics.
+If a coffee present within the blend no longer gives the expected results one must go and replace it with one that has similar organoleptic characteristics.

 Here is an example to make it very clear.